APMonitor/begin_java/08-IfStatements.md

 ## Nested If Statements
-You can *nest* if statements, or put them inside of eachother.
+You can *nest* if statements, or put them inside of each other.
 This lets you program decisions that are based off of a series of conditions.
 The example below first checks if a game is over, if so, it tells you if you won or lost.

 ```
 if (gameOver == true) {